Last updated on May 16th, 2022 at 08:47 pm

-Work done by a force depends on the 3 parameters, (a) the force applied (b) The displacement and (c) The angle between the line of force applied and the displacement.
+Work done by a force depends on the 3 parameters:

 That’s why when you apply a force by pushing a wall and it never moves, you have not done any work in terms of physics.
-We will discuss on versions of equations of work done by a force.
+We will discuss versions of equations of work done by a force.
 We’ll study a few cases of work done by a force as well.

-The simple version of the equation of work is as follows, considering that the displacement happens in the direction of the applied force i.e. the angle between the line of force and the displacement of the body is 0 degree
+The simple version of the equation of work is as follows: (considering that the displacement happens in the direction of the applied force i.e. the angle between the line of force and the displacement of the body is 0 degree)

-Equation of Work Done by a Force – Vector Representation
+Equation of Work Done by a Force – Vector Representation of Work formula

 If we consider the Vector representation of the Work, Then we can write it as the dot product of Force and Displacement.